 - Injured Kira to Dax after the crash in "The Siege", but Dax takes her along anyway.

-- Dax is bleeding to death in "Change of Heart" is left behind by Worf to finish a mission.
-He ends up abandoning the mission and comes back for her
+- Dax is bleeding to death in "Change of Heart" and is left behind by Worf to finish a mission.
+He ends up abandoning the mission and comes back for her.

 - Humorous example in "The Ascent", where Quark hauls the injured Odo (during the period when he had become a "solid") up a mountain on a stretcher.
 When Odo protests, Quark emphasizes his reasoning: Odo's along for emergency rations; if he dies, he's food.

-- In the Voyager episode "The Haunting of Deck 12", an injured Tuvok tries to invoke this on Neelix.
+- In "The Haunting of Deck 12", an injured Tuvok tries to invoke this on Neelix.
 Three guesses how that turned out.

 - In one episode of Blackadder Goes Forth, Blackadder and Baldrick have been captured by the Germans and sentenced to spend the rest of the war teaching young schoolgirls in Heidelberg home economics.
 Edmund is far more comfortable with this fate than with being sent back to the front again.
 When his companions come to rescue him, he attempts to invoke this trope in order to be left behind, claiming to have "splintered his pancreas".
 It doesn't work.